2008

 update our production systems to 2.1.
 They are still at 2.0.2.
 So we add all

-the rails gems at the 2.0.2 level to the stickler.yml file in the repository.
+the rails gems at the 2.0.2 level to the stickler.yml

 --- downstream_source: http://gems.example.com/ sources: - http://gems.rubyforge.org/ - http://gems.github.com/ gems: aniero-tire_swing: - = 0.0.3 merb: - = 0.9.8 activerecord: = 2.0.2 activesupport: = 2.0.2 actionmailer: = 2.0.2 actionpack: = 2.0.2 activeresource: = 2.0.2 rails: = 2.0.2

-We can now use the sync command to add all of them in at once.
+command to add all of them in at once.

 jeremy@aramis:/tmp/stickler % stickler sync Setting up sources * loading http://gems.rubyforge.org/ * loading http://gems.github.com/ Making sure that all gems listed in configuration are available Resolving gem dependencies for rails (= 2.0.2, runtime) ...
 Adding activerecord-2.0.2 Adding actionpack-2.0.2 Adding actionmailer-2.0.2 Adding activesupport-2.0.2 Adding activeresource-2.0.2 Adding rails-2.0.2 Resolving gem dependencies for activerecord (= 2.0.2, runtime) ...
 Resolving gem dependencies for activeresource (= 2.0.2, runtime) ...
 Resolving gem dependencies for aniero-tire_swing (= 0.0.3, runtime) ...
 Resolving gem dependencies for actionpack (= 2.0.2, runtime) ...
 Resolving gem dependencies for actionmailer (= 2.0.2, runtime) ...
 Resolving gem dependencies for merb (= 0.9.8, runtime) ...
 Resolving gem dependencies for activesupport (= 2.0.2, runtime) ...